bucles-for-in-for-of-en-javascript

 }

-• for...of will iterate over the values directly (and will return red, green, blue)
+• for...of iterates over the values directly (and returns red, green, blue).

 This is because an Array in JavaScript is an object, where the key is the index of the Array.